 You may be thinking, “Wait, is there another Papal Guard?”
 No, there is not.
 John Surratt was a Zouave.
 He wore a fez with a pom-pom on the end and big poofy pants and carried a musket, and when an American traveling abroad ran into him, Surratt fled to Egypt.
 He evaded capture for a year, long enough, somehow, for the statute of limitations to expire on kidnapping the president—the conspirators’ original plan, before they switched to murder.
 By then the military tribunals had been disbanded.
 He got a friendly jury in Confederate-curious Maryland and, by 1868, was a free man.

 Strange, yes.
 Infuriating, very.
 But hardly, as Rep. George Boutwell (R-Mass.) suggested, evidence of a sinister plot.
-After all, the Lincoln conspirators would have assassinated Johnson too, if the man tasked with doing it hadn’t got drunk and lost his knife.
+After all, the Lincoln conspirators would have assassinated Johnson too, if the man tasked with doing it hadn’t thrown away his knife and gotten drunk.
 There’s an Andrew Johnson in every group.

 All of this chimes with our current conspiratorial moment .
 Unable to square what is happening with their understanding of how things are supposed to work, people start looking for totalizing explanations.
 They come to believe that the absence of smoke means someone must be covering up a fire, and that is never a good path to go down.
 That’s how otherwise well-balanced people wind up getting political news from Tom Arnold.